Australian Health Practitioner Regulation Agency - National Prescribing Competencies Framework

 • Analysis/review Dec - Jan 2025

-Progression from one stage to the next will be signed off by the Department, with their acceptance of specific deliverables, such as the scoping report, preliminary consultation report and public consultation report.
+Progression from one stage to the next are signed off by the Department, with their acceptance of specific deliverables, such as the scoping report, preliminary consultation report and public consultation report.

 Consultations

-A preliminary consultation on the draft revised framework with key targeted stakeholders in various sectors from health professional organisations, education providers, health consumer groups, jurisdictions and other groups will take place before the end of 2024.
+The preliminary consultation on the draft revised framework with key targeted stakeholders in various sectors from health professional organisations, education providers, health consumer groups, jurisdictions and other groups was completed in late 2024.

-A wide-ranging public consultation with public information sessions on the draft revised framework will take place in February to April 2025.
-Information on the public consultation will be published here.
+Public consultation with information sessions on the draft revised framework is now open until 30 May 2025.
+Information on the public consultation can be accessed here.

 Governance

-The National Prescribing Competencies Framework Reference Group (the Reference Group) will provide guidance and advice throughout the review.
+The National Prescribing Competencies Framework Reference Group provides guidance and advice throughout the review.

-Ahpra’s Scheduled Medicines Expert Committee (the Expert Committee) will also provide general advice and guidance on the review.
+Ahpra’s Scheduled Medicines Expert Committee (the Expert Committee) also provides general advice and guidance on the review.

 Background